fghaas/pyconit2023/markdown/talk.md

 original idea for this at my desk.
 I get ideas by getting out in the open air.

-Others may be getting ideas differently.
-In the strange no man's land between being awake and being asleep, just before dozing off (this was apparently true for Thomas Edison).
-Or maybe while they're just staring out the window.
-Or while they're in the bath or shower.
+Other people may be getting ideas differently.
+Thomas Edison, for example, apparently had ideas in the strange no man's land between being awake and being asleep, just before dozing off.
+Others get ideas while staring out the window.
+Or while they're in the shower.

 <!-- .slide: data-background-image="https://live.staticflickr.com/4327/36025453856_9283dd9c11_k_d.jpg" data-background-size="contain" -->